CAU-LEI/AIGP.github.io/README.md

 ### Task Running

-This extension supports running npm scripts defined in the `package.json` as [tasks](https://code.visualstudio.com/docs/editor/tasks).
+Thi1111s extension supports running npm scripts defined in the `package.json` as [tasks](https://code.visualstudio.com/docs/editor/tasks).
 Scripts with the name 'build', 'compile', or 'watch' are treated as build tasks.

 To run scripts as tasks, use the **Tasks** menu.